kinetic-context

 After running the script, you need to:

-1. Authenticate to GitHub Container Registry (required):
+1. Authenticate to GitHub Container Registry (optional):

 docker login ghcr.io

+If you don't authenticate, OpenCode will be built locally from source.
 You'll need a GitHub Personal Access Token with read:packages permission.
 See Getting Started for details.

 3. Add kctx to PATH - Add ~/.kctx/bin to your PATH environment variable